 Exposure during childhood

-In Canada, Indigenous children are involuntarily exposed to environmental tobacco smoke at home and in cars more often than young Canadians overall (37.3% versus 19% and 51.0% versus 30.3% respectively).
-As a result, they are at increased risk for respiratory illnesses, ear infections, SIDS, cancer, neurocognitive deficits and behavioural problems.
-A study of indoor air quality in Nunavut revealed that reduced ventilation and overcrowding were strongly associated lower respiratory tract infection rates.
-Smokers were present in 94% of these households and nicotine levels exceeded average levels in one-quarter of the dwellings under study.
+In Canada, Indigenous children are involuntarily exposed to environmental tobacco smoke at home and in cars more often than young Canadians overall (37.3% versus 19% and 51.0% versus 30.3%, respectively) .
+As a result, they are at increased risk for respiratory illnesses, ear infections, SIDS, cancer, neurocognitive deficits and behavioural problems .
+A study of indoor air quality in Nunavut revealed that reduced ventilation and overcrowding were strongly associated with lower respiratory tract infection rates.
+Smokers were present in 94% of these households and nicotine levels exceeded average levels in one-quarter of the dwellings under study .

-Exposure to tobacco smoke, especially from a parent, is associated with increased prevalence of otitis media, a significant preventable cause of childhood hearing loss.
-Indigenous children worldwide have the highest prevalence of otitis media and hearing loss, with some northern Indigenous communities experiencing otitis media rates as high 40 times those found in the urban south.
-Moreover, second-hand smoking exposure significantly increases the risk for childhood invasive meningococcal disease.
+Exposure to tobacco smoke, especially from a parent, is associated with increased prevalence of otitis media, a significant preventable cause of childhood hearing loss .
+Indigenous children worldwide have the highest prevalence of otitis media and hearing loss, with some northern Indigenous communities experiencing otitis media rates as high as 40 times those found in the urban south .
+Moreover, second-hand smoking exposure significantly increases the risk for childhood invasive meningococcal disease .

 Cancer, cardiovascular disease and type II diabetes

 Indigenous populations in North America are exhibiting an increased prevalence of cancer, cardiovascular disease and type II diabetes, believed to be related to the adoption of Western lifestyles and habits, including cigarette smoking.
 A study in northwestern Ontario found an association between high rates of cigarette smoking in Aboriginal adolescents 15 to 19 years of age, high blood pressure and high homocysteine levels, both indicators for an early-onset effect .